 Happy New Year!

 The new year brings with it change.
 We all resolve to do things differently than we did last year - to grow.
 The busiest month at the gym is January, right?
 But why isn't April as busy, or July, or October?
 One reason is that change is hard.
 Another might be because the change isn't for you.
 Did you join the gym because you really, deep down, wanted to?
 Or is it because you feel like you probably should because that's what other people do?

 In our last Welcome Home post we took a look at the lounge and I got sappy.
 This time, let's get straight to the goods.
-We're checking out the master bathroom...
+We're checking out the primary bathroom...